 Here is a step-by-step method for how you can do this…

-When choosing the wood stain, keep in mind your purpose – whether it’s indoor or outdoor.
+When choosing the wood stain for tinting, keep in mind your purpose – whether it’s indoor or outdoor.
 Outdoor stains often give a matte finish, but indoor stains tend to be slightly glossier.

-When picking, you can check the label that mentions the words “tintable,” “outdoor use,” etc. For outdoors, pick the stain that can protect the wood from harsh weather conditions.
+When picking, you can check the label that mentions the words “tintable,” “outdoor use,” etc. For outdoors, it’s essential to pick the stain that can protect the wood from harsh weather conditions.

 Also, if you want a light-colored wood stain, look for either a clear base or one pre-tinted in a light color of a similar hue.
 For achieving a dark-colored wood stain, use a base that is pre-tinted in a somewhat darker color.